HamoudyAwada/HamoudyAwada/README.md

 I'm studying **Interactive Design** with a major in **UX/UI**.
 I'm currently learning and *cultivating* the skills necessary to become an excellent UX/UI or product designer, although I'm open to **any** and **all** opportunites!
 Currently I'm looking for any chances to expand my portfolio of knowledge and experience!
-If you'd like to contact me to ask any questions or extend an opportunity, you can contact me at Mohamad.Awada04@outlook.com My current plan entails my graduation from my program in May of 2026, but before that, I intend to:
+If you'd like to contact me to ask any questions or extend an opportunity, you can contact me at Mohamad.awada@edu.sait.ca My current plan entails my graduation from my program in May of 2026, but before that, I intend to:
 1. Grow my network
 2. Expand my skill set
 3. Form meaningful connections